Henry-Kul/MS2-Project/README.md

 [Google Fonts](https://fonts.google.com/)

 When a Pokemon is looked up the info displayed to the user are as follows:

--Special abilities
+- Special abilities
--Base EXP
+- Base EXP
--Sprites of the front of the Pokemon
+- Sprites of the front of the Pokemon
--Base Stats (Hitpoints, Attack, Defense, Special Attack, Special Defense, Speed) -Type (Grass, Fire, Electric etc)
+- Base Stats (Hitpoints, Attack, Defense, Special Attack, Special Defense, Speed)
+- Type (Grass, Fire, Electric etc)
+- Next Evolution
--Encounter locations:
+- Encounter locations:

 1. Name of location
 2. Game version

--Next Evolution